-Bass Connections is a university-wide initiative that brings together faculty, postdocs, graduate and professional students, and undergraduates to explore societal challenges in interdisciplinary research teams.
-Past teams have tackled societal challenges around the world, ranging from improving educational outcomes for children in Durham, to developing strategies for using American forests and wetlands as carbon sinks, to improving neurosurgery outcomes in Uganda.
+Bass Connections is a university-wide academic program that brings together faculty, postdocs, graduate/professional students, and undergraduates to explore societal challenges in interdisciplinary research teams.
+Past teams have tackled a wide array of challenges, ranging from improving educational outcomes for children in Durham, to developing strategies for using American forests and wetlands as carbon sinks, to improving neurosurgery outcomes in Uganda.

 Bass Connections includes:

 Year-Long Research Teams in which graduate students have the opportunity to receive academic credit or compensation while also gaining experience in applied research, project management, and leading teams

 Summer Research Programs in which graduate students serve as project mentors for teams of undergraduate students conducting research